Writing Alt Text for Images

 Quick Response Code (QR) Codes

 A QR code is a type of barcode.
 Your mobile device may have a QR Code Reader application installed allowing you to take a picture of the Code and link your device to a webpage or other digital content.
 Don't use a QR code as your only way to access the content.
 You should have a link located above or below the QR code that targets the same content.
-Add an alt text, that references the image is a QR code and list the target of the link.
+Be sure to add an alt text, that references the image is a QR code and list the target of the link.
+Each QR code generator program is different.
+In whatever program you use to create your QR code, look for the alt text field or image description field in the image properties.

 If you have multiple QR codes on a page, make sure each alt text is specific to its associated link.